Bacalar Lagoon Mexico: The Complete Travel Guide

 I wanted to spend my last two nights in Bacalar on the water, first because I wanted to try and catch some pictures of the sunset and sunrise, and second because I just wanted to wake up and see the water first thing.

 But I didn’t want to spend a fortune.
-So my first choice was hotel Corazón which was only 50 USD for the night but eventually I could find out the reason why it’s so cheap.
+My first choice was Hotel Corazรณn, which was only $ 50 for the night, but I eventually found out the reason why it was so cheap.
 Don’t go there!

-However, I remember this hotel from my previous visit and I decided to invest a little more and give myself a treat.
-So I went back and book.
+However, I recall this hotel from my previous visit, and I decided to splurge a bit and treat myself.
+So I went back and booked.

 I really love this property, very stylishly decorated with white brick walls and wooden works all around.
-The outdoor grounds are great, with a huge garden and hammocks and chairs scattered around for the guest to relax in front of the spectacular blue lagoon.
+The outdoor grounds are great, with a huge garden, hammocks, and chairs scattered around for the guests to relax in front of the spectacular blue lagoon.

-The staff is so kind and friendly that makes you feel at home.
+The staff is so kind and friendly that it makes you feel at home.

 This is the hotel I recommend if you want to stay on the water but don’t want to spend an arm and a leg.